TYPO3-Console/TYPO3-Console/Documentation/CommandReference/UpgradeAll.rst

 ~~~~~~~

 `--arguments|-a`
-   Arguments for the wizard prefixed with the identifier, e.g. `compatibility7Extension[install]=0`; multiple arguments separated with comma
+   Arguments for the wizard prefixed with the identifier, multiple arguments separated with comma.

 - Accept value: yes
 - Is value required: yes